arrenree/KDB/README.md

 MSFT |  96.8 | 1700  |  164687
 RBS  |  97.1 | 80700 | 7837050

-/ new column named total is returned
+/ select allows you to add new columns + perform operations / select + new column name = appends that column
 ```

 <a name="qsqlvirtuali_template"></a>